alexkanav/Restaurant-management-project-Flask/README.md

 3. Install dependencies
 pip install -r requirements.txt

-Running the App
+Running the App:
-For production deployments, you shouldn't use Flask’s built-in development server (flask run).
+- For production deployments, you shouldn't use Flask’s built-in development server (flask run).
 Instead, you should run Flask behind a production-grade WSGI server, often combined with a reverse proxy like Nginx.

-License
+License:
 This project is licensed under the MIT License.